 Upon our continuance in Bermuda, we will be a Bermuda exempted company.
 As a result, the rights of holders of our common shares will be governed by Bermuda law and our Memorandum of Continuance and Byelaws.
 The rights of shareholders under Bermuda law may differ from the rights of shareholders of companies incorporated in other jurisdictions.
 Many of our directors and the named experts referred to in this proxy statement/prospectus are not residents of the United States, and a substantial portion of our assets are located outside the United States.
 As a result, it may be difficult for investors to effect service of process on those persons in the United States or to enforce in the United States judgments obtained in U.S. courts against us or those persons based on the civil liability provisions of the U.S. securities laws.
-It is doubtful whether courts in Bermuda will enforce judgments obtained in other jurisdictions, including the United States, against us or our directors or officers under the securities laws of those jurisdictions or entertain actions in Bermuda against us or our directors or officers under the securities laws of other jurisdictions.
+It is doubtful whether courts in Bermuda will enforce judgments obtained in other jurisdictions, including the United States, against us or our directors or officers under the securities laws of those jurisdictions.